-- Individual members of the Party shall be recruited into membership in accordance with these rules and any applicable NEC guidelines which shall be issued to Party units and affiliated organisations from time to time.
-Members of affiliated organisations not already members who have paid the political levy or political subscriptions to the affiliated organisation for a period of at least 12 months may be recruited into membership of the Party via that affiliated organisation as registered members. - 2.
+- Individual members of the Party shall be recruited into membership in accordance with these rules and any applicable NEC guidelines which shall be issued to Party units and affiliated organisations from time to time. - 2.
+Members recruited into membership shall be subject to a probationary period of provisional membership during which they shall be provisional members. - A. The NEC may further define rights of provisional membership and issue guidance on provisional membership that must be followed by all members and units of the Party. - B. The General Secretary may at any point during provisional membership rule that a provisional member's application for full membership be rejected for any reason which the General Secretary sees fit, including but not limited to the provisional member's conduct prior to their application to join the Party, or on the grounds that the provisional member does not share the values of the Labour Party. - 3.
 Without prejudice to any other provision of these rules, and without prejudice to its powers under Chapter 1.VIII, the NEC shall be empowered to determine any dispute or question which may arise in respect of membership of the Party, either by considering the matter itself or by referring the matter to the NEC Disputes Panel for a decision.
 In cases determined by the NEC, the decision shall be final and binding, subject to any appeal to the NCC under Chapter 6 below of these rules.
-In cases determined by the Disputes Panel as approved by the NEC (which shall have discretion not to approve the decision), shall be final and binding, subject to any appeal to the NCC under Chapter 6 below of these rules.
+In cases determined by the Disputes Panel as approved by the NEC (which shall have discretion not to approve the decision), shall be final and binding, subject to any appeal to the NCC under Chapter 6 below of these rules. - 4.
+For the avoidance of doubt and without prejudice to any other provision in this rule book, any breach of any of these procedures, NEC guidelines or the NEC code of conduct shall be liable to be dealt with by the NEC or NCC as a disciplinary offence. - The NEC shall issue procedural guidelines on issues relating to membership from time to time, including a code of conduct on membership recruitment.
+In particular, the NEC wishes to highlight the following areas of potential abuse of membership rules:

-- 3. For the avoidance of doubt and without prejudice to any other provision in this rule book, any breach of any of these procedures, NEC guidelines or the NEC code of conduct shall be liable to be dealt with by the NEC or NCC as a disciplinary offence. - 4.
-The NEC shall issue procedural guidelines on issues relating to membership from time to time, including a code of conduct on membership recruitment.
-In particular, the NEC wishes to highlight the following areas of potential abuse of membership rules: - A. It is an abuse of Party rules for one individual or faction to 'buy' Party membership for other individuals or groups of individuals who would otherwise be unwilling to pay their own subscriptions. - B. It is an abuse of Party rules for an individual or faction to offer reduced-rate membership to people they know to be ineligible for that category of membership. - C. It is an abuse of Party rules for individuals or factions to recruit members who do not live at the claimed addresses in an attempt to manipulate local Party meetings or the outcome of Party ballots. - D. It is a requirement of Party rules for members, where eligible, to register to vote at the address for which they claim membership.
+- A. It is an abuse of Party rules for one individual or faction to 'buy' Party membership for other individuals or groups of individuals who would otherwise be unwilling to pay their own subscriptions. - B. It is an abuse of Party rules for an individual or faction to offer reduced-rate membership to people they know to be ineligible for that category of membership. - C. It is an abuse of Party rules for individuals or factions to recruit members who do not live at the claimed addresses in an attempt to manipulate local Party meetings or the outcome of Party ballots. - D. It is a requirement of Party rules for members, where eligible, to register to vote at the address for which they claim membership.
 It is an abuse of this rule to allow those who are not willing to register to vote for the Party to become members of it. - E. It shall be regarded as an act grossly detrimental to the Party to withhold membership payments collected locally. - F. Party officers and members should be aware that involvement in such abuses shall be considered as behaviour likely to bring the Party into disrepute and prima facie evidence of such behaviour may lead to disciplinary action leading to expulsion under the constitutional rules of the Party.